rosalogia/java-fp-exercises/README.md

     - Example: `zipWith (x, y -> x + y) [1, 2, 3] [4, 5, 6]` should return `[5, 7, 9]`
 </details>

-In the exercise template, these methods are non-static, but they **do not mutate the object on which they are called**.
+In the exercise template, these methods are implemented statically and come with non-static wrappers.
+They **do not mutate the object on which they are called**.
 Instead, they return new linked lists (if that is their purpose).
-This has important consequences to how they can be used together.
+This has important consequences for how they can be used together.
 Consider the following example, which should work once you've finished:

 ```java
 LinkedList<Integer> numbers = new LinkedList<>(1, 2, 3, 4, 5);